 A Florida man disputed with his contractor and fatally shot him on site.
 Now, he will never walk free again.

-This month, Florida Circuit Court Judge Timothy Register sentenced David Donaldson to life in prison for the shooting death of Gordon McKinney, 55.
+Florida Circuit Court Judge Timothy Register sentenced David Donaldson to life in prison for the shooting death of Gordon McKinney, 55.
 Donaldson was found guilty and convicted of second-degree murder with a firearm and aggravated assault with a firearm.

 In October 2020, the Bay County Police Department in Florida responded to Panama Plaza at the 600 Block of West 23rd Street after reports of a shooting.
 When officers arrived, bystanders guided the cops to the back of the plaza at a construction site.